nicolasme/s7comm/README.md

 S7-300 and S7-400 usually use rack 0 and slot 2 and dont require additional configuration.

-S7-1200 and S7-1500 usually use rack 0 and slot 1 and you need to enable the PUT/GET operations in the hardware configuration of your PLC.
+S7-1200 and S7-1500 usually use rack 0 and slot 1 and you need to enable the PUT/GET operations in the hardware configuration of your PLC and you have to set DBs as non-optimized.

 Be aware of security issue.
 Once S7 Communication is enabled in a CPU, there is no way to block communication with a partner device.
 This means that any device on the same network can read and write data to the CPU using the S7 Communication protocol.
 For this reason, I would recommend using the native OPC.UA server for the newer S7-1200 and S7-1500 PLCs.
 See the [OPC.UA](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/opcua) telegraf plugin.